-Ideally, PRO instruments that are intended to be used in performance measurement applications can be completed by all patients in the target populations.
-Otherwise, if a significant proportion of the population is left out, the remaining individuals being assessed may be unrepresentative of the whole practice or setting; this problem can (and probably will) compromise the validity of the performance measure.
+Ideally, PRO instruments that are intended to be used in performance measures are capable of being completed by all patients in the target population.
+Otherwise, if a significant proportion of the population is excluded, the sample may be unrepresentative and the validity of the performance measure can be compromised.
 Functional limitations associated with disability are one type of potential barrier to PRO assessment that could affect PRO use in performance measures.
-The prevalence of disability, defined as specific functional or sensory limitations, is estimated at 47.5 million Americans, or 22% of the U.S. population.240 People with disability are more likely to develop health conditions and be consumers of health care than those with no disabilities of these types.
-Thus, they are an important group to include when evaluating health care, but one that is frequently not included in such clinical, quality improvement, or simulative initiatives.^{241,242} of data collection, enabling use of assistive devices and technology, and using principles of "universal design" when developing instruments $^{201-202}$.
+The prevalence of disability, defined as specific functional or sensory limitations, is estimated as 47.5 million Americans, or 22% of the U.S. population.221 People with disability are more likely to develop health conditions and be consumers of health care.
+Thus, they are an important group to include when evaluating health care but one that is frequently excluded in health research.^{222,223}

-Common disabilities that can affect PRO assessment include problems with vision (e.g., decreased visual acuity, color-blindness), hearing, motor skills (e.g. upper extremity limitations), and cognitive deficits (e.g., impaired comprehension, reading).
-Fortunately, many of these barriers can be addressed by a variety of techniques: choosing appropriate methods and modes

-Universal design refers to designing products and environments in such a way as to be usable by all people, to the greatest extent possible, without adaptation or specialization.
-A well-known example of universal design is the use of curb cuts.
-Initially intended to facilitate the use of wheelchairs, curb cuts have also benefited bicycle riders and children in strollers, among others.
+Common disabilities that can affect PRO assessment include vision (e.g., decreased visual acuity, color-blindness), hearing, motor (e.g. upper extremity limitations) and cognitive deficits (e.g., impaired comprehension, reading).
+Fortunately, many of these barriers can be addressed by choice of method and mode of data collection, by enabling the use of Assistive Devices/Technology, and by using principles of universal design when developing instruments 201-202.
+Universal Design refers to designing products and environments in such a way as to be usable by all people, to the greatest extent possible, without adaptation or specialization.^{224,225} A well-known example of universal design is the use of curb cuts.
+Initially intended to facilitate the use of wheelchairs, they have also benefited bicycle riders and children in strollers, amongst others.
 An exhaustive examination of how the principles of universal design can be applied to PRO assessment is beyond the scope of this paper, and those developing or modifying measures according to the principles of universal design are encouraged to consult with relevant experts.
-Also, if developers are creating an instrument based on information technologies, using the standards included in Section 508 of the Rehabilitation Act Amendments of 1998 can maximize flexibility.
-Although we cannot list all potential ways to address functional limitations, we identify below some common ways to do so.
-Harniss and colleagues describe how PROMIS® is taking a systematic approach to enhancing accessibility.

-In general, providing multiple means of understanding and responding to measures is important; these include visual, voiced, and tactile mechanisms.
-The specific means may differ depending on the method and mode of administration.
-Thus, for people with impaired vision one might consider using in-person or telephone interviews (advantages and disadvantages discussed in an earlier section), an IVR system, Braille responses for Braille users, or touchscreen with tactile or audio cues.
-Information technology-based systems should accommodate assistive devices such as screen readers and screen-enlargement software.
-For patients with hearing impairments, options include providing visual presentation of words or images, using TTY or a Video Relay Service, and allowing the user to adjust the sound level.
-For persons with motor limitations, response modes that are easier to manipulate (track ball) or are non-motoric (e.g. using voice recognition software) can be helpful.
+Also, if developing an information-technology based instrument, using the standards included in Section 508 of the Rehabilitation Act Amendments of 1998 can maximize flexibility.226 While we cannot list all potential ways to address functional limitations, in the next paragraph we identify some common ways to do so.
+Harniss and colleagues provide a description on how PROMIS is taking a systematic approach to enhancing accessibility.227 using in-person or telephone interviews (advantages and disadvantages discussed in an earlier section), an Integrated Voice Response system, Braille responses for Braille users, or touchscreen with tactile or audio cues.
+Information technology-based systems should enable assistive devices such as screen readers and screen-enlargement software.
+For the hearing impaired, options include providing visual presentation of words or images, use of TTY or a Video Relay Service, and allowing the user to adjust the sound level.
+For those with motor limitations, response modes that are easier to manipulate (track ball) or non-motoric (e.g. using voice recognition software) can be helpful.
 For those with certain types of cognitive deficits (e.g., limited reading comprehension) the methods to address literacy described earlier should be considered.
-However, if cognitive deficits are severe, a proxy respondent may be more appropriate (also discussed above).
+However, if cognitive deficits are severe it may be more appropriate to use a proxy respondent.